 Though Texas had become a republic, there were frequent clashes between Texas and Mexican forces, the Mexican Army extending as far as San Antonio.
 Walker enlisted in the Somerville Expedition which began in retaliation for the so-called Dawson Massacre of September 17, 1842 near Salado, Texas in which the dozen Texas militia were killed by Mexican Army soldiers led by Gen. Adrian Woll.
 Walker also participated in the ill-fated Mier Expedition of William S. Fisher.
 Both events occurred along the Rio Grande River and concerned control of the land along the border, extending to the Nueces River, which was then sparsely populated.

 Once the Somerville Expedition was concluded, and Laredo and the Mexican town of Guerrero had been captured, Somerville ordered his men to disband.
-However, a number of them disregarded his order and organized an attempt to take the Mexican village of Cuidad Mier located across the Rio Grande in December, 1842.
+However, a number of them disregarded his order and organized an attempt to take the Mexican village of Cuidad Mier located across the Rio Grande in December, 1842, the Mier Expedition.
 They first took the village, resupplied and returned across the Rio Grande.
 After the Texans vacated Mier, scouts later learned that the Mexican Army had positioned itself in the village with their number thought to be 700.
 Once they engaged the Mexican Army, the Texans learned that they had greatly underestimated the Mexican Army presence there and they were soundly defeated.
 Walker was captured along with the other survivors, numbering just under 250 men.

 Once captured, they were forced to walk toward Mexico City.
 Walker, along with about 180 others escaped in February but most were recaptured near Salado, Tamaulipas, Mexico.
 They were first confined in the prison at Saltillo, Coahuila, Mexico and then moved to El Rancho Salado.
 Gen. Santa Anna ordered the 176 survivors to be executed, but Gen. Francisco Mexia countermanded the order.
 Santa Anna continued to press his command, but compromised by saying that one in ten would be killed, with their numbers to be drawn by lot.
 In the “Black Bean” incident, Walker and 158 others drew white beans from a pot while seventeen of the other captives drew black beans and were executed by a firing squad.
 The survivors, including Bigfoot Wallace, continued their march to Mexico City.
 Some accounts say that Walker escaped, and some captives did indeed escape.
 The remainder were released by Santa Anna in 1844.